shannonpeng/shannonpeng.com/app/content/projects/infection.md

 ## Ideation

-The first step in our design process was to think of as many toy design ideas as possible!
+The first step in our design process was to think of as many toy design ideas as possible.
 As we learned, the key to successful brainstorming is to keep a continuous stream of ideas going.
 The 2.00B course staff kept us on our toes with numerous brainstorming challenges in class.

 <div class="image-set" markdown="1">